EpsilonSolutions/netscaler-command-reference/docs/cluster/cluster-node/cluster-node.md

 <b>nodeId</b>
 ID of the cluster node for which to display statistics.
 If an ID is not provided, statistics are shown for all nodes.
+Minimum value: 0
 Maximum value: 31

+<b>detail</b>
+Specifies detailed output (including more statistics).
+The output can be quite voluminous.
+Without this argument, the output will show only a summary.

+<b>fullValues</b>
+Specifies that numbers and strings should be displayed in their full form.
+Without this option, long strings are shortened and large numbers are abbreviated

+<b>ntimes</b>
+The number of times, in intervals of seven seconds, the statistics should be displayed.
+Default value: 1
+Minimum value: 0

+<b>logFile</b>
+The name of the log file to be used as input.

 <b>clearstats</b>
 Clear the statsistics / counters